Explore The Data

 • Creatine kinase (CK) is a nonspecific biomarker of muscle damage.
 The clinical relevancy of CK has not been established in LOPD6

-Biomarker: Hex4 Levels
+Biomarker: Hex4 levels

 CK is a biomarker for muscle damage6*